virtualnobi/MediaFiler/HOWTO-USE.md

 The Dialog which appears when you press "Import" contains these options:
 * The first field shows the directory from which media files will be imported.
 It is prefilled, either with a standard directory or with the last directory used when importing.
 * "Delete Originals" controls whether the original files will be deleted after import.
-Checking this will automatically clear your mobile's storage.
+Checking this will automatically clear the directory you specify in the first field.
+Only media files which are imported will be deleted; files which are too small or have an unknown type (see below) will not be deleted.
 * "Ignore Unhandled Files" controls whether to import all files found, or only those which MediaFiler knows how to display.
 Currently, many image and video formats are known.
 * "Maximum Number..." specifies the maximum number of files to import.
 If there are more, you should check "Delete Originals" and import in several phases.
 This is a workaround because the log cannot be displayed for several thousands of imported media, and should be fixed.
 * "Minimum File Size" specifies the minimum size (in bytes) a media file must have to be imported.
 If you have thumbnails and images, you can set this to ignore the thumbnails and only import the images.
 * "Mark Imported Files..." will result in a "new" tag to be added to all imported files.
 After import, you may filter to see only the newly imported files, to change their classification, for example.
 * "Report Illegal Tags" will include a list of unknown (illegal) tags found in the imported media's file names in the final log window.
 * "Prefer Date..." defines which date to use if the imported media contains two dates.
-Images may contain (depending on the camera) their date of taking; the standard is called EXIF.
+Images may contain their date of taking (depending on the camera); the standard is called EXIF.
 The media's file name may also contain a date in the form of "year-month-day" which is recognized by MediaFiler.
 MediaFiler usually prefers the EXIF date, but you may prefer the date from the file name by checking this option.

 "Test Import" does the same as "Import", except it does not actually move any files.
 It will display the log as though it did, so you can check where the imported media files would be placed.